Cabbage Steaks

 Notes

-TO STORE: Once they’re cool, store the leftover cabbage in an airtight container in the fridge for up to 3 days.
+TO STORE: Once cool, store leftovers in an airtight container in the refrigerator for up to 3 days.

 Nutrition